 Where to eat around the Rogers Cup

-The 2016 edition of the Rogers Cup presented by National Bank has descended once again upon Montréal.
-From August 4 to 13, the best male tennis players will be competing at Uniprix Stadium.
-Crowds of tennis lovers will be heading to Villeray to watch the games and since you might want to know where to fuel up while you’re in this trendy part of town, below is a list of some of our favourite restaurants and watering holes.
+The 2019 edition of the Rogers Cup presented by National Bank has descended once again upon Montréal.
+From August 2 to 11, the best male tennis players will be competing at Parc Jarry’s IGA Stadium.
+Crowds of tennis lovers will be heading to Villeray and Mile-Ex to watch the games and since you might want to know where to fuel up while you’re in this trendy part of town, below is a list of some of our favourite establishments.

 Impasto is one of the best authentic Italian restaurants in Montréal and it just happens to be a few blocks away from the tennis courts.
 Indulge in luscious pasta dishes and delectable homemade salumi as well as great desserts.
 It’s open for lunch on Thursdays and Fridays.

 A most beloved Greek tavern, Panama Rotisserie is a Park Ex institution that serves a variety of meze and grilled specialties such as lamb chops, octopus and more.

 The intricate ceiling light fixture that spans the entire length of the room dominates Bar-St-Denis’s stunning décor.
 The menu counts some elevated bar fare such as a burger and chicken nuggets, but it also serves gems such as lamb tartare topped with fattoush.

 Chef Anita Feng’s unique Sichuan cuisine shines at Denise, an intimate and cozy spot where you’ll be happy to tuck into a plate of spicy goodness.

 A cozy and self-serving spot, Pumpui dishes out some of the best Thai-inspired curries in Montréal.
 The green curry, the fried chicken and the papaya salad are some favourites.